josephsavona/valuable/README.md

 # Example - TodoMVC

 We have a partial implementation of TodoMVC in the `/examples/todomvc` directory.
 The example combines Valuable for data and React for views.
-This includes a full undo/redo functionality for all changes to the list (see [Undo](#undo)).

 Feel free to clone `valuable` and run it: